 Our relocation to Southampton city centre took place in 2018 as part of a brand new arts complex, Studio 144, based on the old Tyrrell & Green site on Southampton’s Guildhall Square.
-The project, which also includes a new base for City Eye and NST, Nuffield Southampton Theatres, was led by Southampton City Council and supported by the National Lottery through Arts Council England, in partnership with Grosvenor Britain and Ireland Developments Limited.
+The project, which also includes a new base for film and media organisation City Eye, was led by Southampton City Council and supported by the National Lottery through Arts Council England, in partnership with Grosvenor Britain and Ireland Developments Limited.

 The mixed-use development across two iconic buildings was designed by architects CZWG, and the arts complex, comprising of around 75,000 sq ft of galleries, performing arts spaces and film/media studios was designed by Glenn Howell Architects.
 Arts Council England were responsible for funding £7.2 million towards the project, which represents a major milestone in bringing Southampton’s cultural quarter to fruition and the John Hansard Gallery’s programme of exhibitions and events to the heart of the city.

 The John Hansard name